Nick-Triller/accounting/README.md

 #Accounting
-Accounting is an in-memory double-entry bookkeeping library.
+Accounting is an in-memory double-entry bookkeeping component written in Java.

 ## Usage example
 ```Java